Up first in the new Zubees line is Zubees #1 – Luke Skywalker as he appeared at the beginning in Star Wars Episode IV – A New Hope.

 Impostor syndrome has followed (plagued?) me my entire life.
 Through relationships, friendships and my career.
 It’s everywhere I go.
 Am I a good enough husband?
 Father?
 Friend?
 Employee? …and yes, writer?

 Despite all of my self-doubt, the evidence is there that combats the impostor.
 I’ve been married almost seventeen years, and every day I wake up excited to see my wife’s smile.
 So obviously I’ve done something right there.
 My wife and daughter adore me, just as I adore them.
 I’ve been at my current job 25 years next May.
 They wouldn’t keep me around if I were useless.
 I constantly wonder if I am good enough to release a novel, a comic or a screenplay?
-Despite the fact I Have released all three and for the most part reviews have been positive.
+Despite the fact I have released all three and for the most part reviews have been positive.

 Even though there is tangible proof I am succeeding, I still feel like there is a smokescreen hiding a failure.
 I spend more time worrying if I am good enough than I do enjoying the successes I have achieved.
 And that is a problem.